DeadZen/spark-riak-connector/README.md

 ### Features
 * Exposes data in Riak bucket as Spark RDD
-* Provides ability to construct an RDD form a given set of keys
+* Provides ability to construct an RDD from a given set of keys
 * Provides ability to construct an RDD by using a 2i string index or a set of indexes
 * Provides ability to construct an RDD by using a 2i range query or a set of ranges
 * Provides ability to construct an RDD using a full bucket read
 * Allows saving of an RDD into a specified Riak bucket and indexing results with 2i indexes
 * Provides mapping and data conversion for JSON formatted values
-* Allows parallel ful bucket reads into multiple partitions
+* Allows parallel full bucket reads into multiple partitions

 ### Building